Let’s be honest: busy family life can make it tricky to get plenty of fruit and vegetables into your diet.

 - Small handful of unsalted cashews

 - 4 generous tbsp of yoghurt

 Tip: Sure, you can eat a smoothie bowl pure with just swirl of yoghurt, but why not top with a healthy hit of all your favourite seeds and fruits for a whole new texture experience.
 Try my vegan fruit and nut smoothie bowl!

 Any seasoned smoothie slurper will tell you that smoothies are best ice cold, and also that ice helps to crush up any stubborn bits of seed or pulp as they whizz around in the blender.
 So, keep that ice tray filled up, and chuck a few cubes into every smoothie.

 You could also enjoy these smoothie recipes as frozen smoothie ice lollies - perfect for the warmer months.

 As you make these smoothie recipes regularly and your tastebuds become increasingly accustomed to the more savoury elements in your smoothies, you can start upping the veg ratio, reducing the sweetness and creating new, even healthier recipes you love.

-At that point, you have graduated smoothie school, my friends.
-Enjoy and don’t forget to check out Iceland’s great range of frozen and fresh fruit and vegetables for lots more inspiration.
+At that point, you have graduated from smoothie school, my friends.
+Enjoy and don't forget to check out Iceland’s great range of frozen and fresh fruit and vegetables for lots more inspiration.